-- 1. In the My Infrastructure panel, click the gear icon beside the WMI- or agent-based VM you wish to modify. - 2.
-In the pop-menu, select View . - 3.
+- 1. In the My Infrastructure panel, click the gear icon beside the WMI- or Agent-based VM you wish to modify. - 2.
+In the pop-menu, select View. - 3.
 On the VM's profile page, ensure the Info tab is selected. - 4.
 On the main profile page, in the Data Collection section, click Edit Collection Method. - 5.
-In the pop-up configuration window, modify the details for the existing data collection method for the VM: - 6.
-For the up time agent, indicate the port on which it is listening, and whether it is securely communicating with up time using SSL - 7.
-For data collection via WMI, indicate the host and domain on which WMI has been implemented, and the username and password required for - access. - 8.
-Click Save . - 9.
+In the pop-up configuration window, modify the details for the existing data collection method for the VM: - For the Uptime Infrastructure Monitor Agent, indicate the port on which it is listening, and whether it securely communicates with Uptime Infrastructure Monitor using SSL. - 7.
+For data collection via WMI, indicate the host and domain on which WMI is implemented, and the username and password required for access. - 8.
+Click Save. - 9.
 When the pop-up window closes, you can make sure the settings you have provided are correct by clicking the Test button.